redFrik/udk18-Discrete_Structures/udk171019/README.md

 ![00script](00script.png?raw=true "00script")

-* give the script a name by typing something under the white icon. call it 'Grid'. (note: it needs to be named the same as in the script code below)
+* give the script the name 'Grid' by typing under the white icon. (note: it needs to be named the same as in the script code below)

 ![01icon](01icon.png?raw=true "01icon")

-* doublie click the white C# script icon to open it in MonoDevelop (the first time you might be asked to install)
+* double click the white C# script icon to open it in MonoDevelop (the first time you might be asked to install)
 * copy and paste in the code here below replacing what was there originally

 ```cs